List of Houston Astros Opening Day starting pitchers

 The Houston Astros have used 27 different Opening Day starting pitchers in their 61 seasons.
 The 27 starters have a combined Opening Day record of 30 wins, 21 losses and ten no decisions (which has resulted in a record of 33–28).
 No decisions are only awarded to the starting pitcher if the game is won or lost after the starting pitcher has left the game.
 The Astros have played in three home ball parks.
 Their first home ball park was Colt Stadium.
 Their starting pitchers had one win and one loss in their two Opening Day games at Colt Stadium.
 They played 25 Opening Day games in the Astrodome after moving there in 1965, and their starting pitchers had a record of twelve wins, eight losses and five no decisions in those games (going 14–11 overall).
 In 2000, they moved to Enron Field (subsequently renamed Astros Field and Minute Maid Park) in Downtown Houston.
-Through 2022, they have played fifteen Opening Day games there and have seen Astro pitchers go 8–4 with three no decisions (8–7 overall).
-This makes the record of the Astros' Opening Day starting pitchers in home games 21 wins, 13 losses and eight no decisions (23–19 overall).
+Through 2024, they have played seventeen Opening Day games there and have seen Astros starters go 8–4 with five no decisions (8–9 overall).
+This makes the record of the Astros' Opening Day starting pitchers in home games 21 wins, 13 losses and ten no decisions (23–21 overall).
 Their record in Opening Day away games is nine wins, eight losses and two no decisions (10–9 overall).
 The Astros have advanced to the World Series four times.
 In 2022, they set a modern Major League Baseball record by winning on Opening Day for the tenth straight season.